jimerik1/epsg_proj/README.md

 - Example PyProj smoke test in `backend/tests/test_transformations.py`.
 - Run inside backend container: `pytest -q`.

+Local Trajectories (ECEF vs Scale)
+- Endpoint: `POST /api/transform/local-trajectory`
+  - Inputs: projected CRS (`crs`), site `reference` (either `x/y[/height]` or `lon/lat[/height]`), and a list of trajectory `points` with local offsets `{ east, north, tvd }` in meters (`tvd` is positive down; the API converts internally to up).
+  - Modes:
+    - `ecef` (recommended): applies ENU→ECEF about the site and maps through the target CRS.
+Accurate on long horizontals; inherently handles curvature and convergence.
+    - `scale`: single‑point scale approximation.
+Uses PROJ meridional/parallel scale factors at the site.
+Fast but may drift on long horizontals as factors vary with position.
+    - `both`: returns both branches plus a `difference` block for QA.
+  - Notes:
+    - If your local EN offsets are referenced to grid north, rotate true↔grid as needed using `/api/calculate/grid-convergence` at the site.
+    - Performance: thousands to tens of thousands of points per call are fine for both methods.
+  - Planned: a `scale_continuous` mode that recomputes scale factors per step to reduce drift (see TODO.md).

 API Reference (summary – see `docs/` for full details)

 | Endpoint | Method | Description |